Valoja/Progress-Transactions/README.md

 Firstly - Why this document has been written: - for two reasons:

-1 - to do something on GitHub that will not only allow me to learn more about GitHub, but also 2 - display expertise I have gained about using the Progress development language(s); it may even prove useful to dedicated programmers/testers/analysts who want to learn more about these areas
+1 - to do something on GitHub that will not only allow me to learn more about GitHub, but also 2 - display expertise I have gained about using the Progress development language(s); it may even prove useful to dedicated programmers/testers/analysts who want a reference to these areas...

 What is a Transaction - scope and locks?
 How to find Transaction scope?